Mini chainsaws like the Milwaukee M12 2527-21 are ideal tools for working on light-duty lumberjack projects.

 With its compact and lightweight 4.1-pound construction, the saw gives you better control, access, and maneuverability in hard-to-reach areas, such as when landscaping.

-Under the hood is a PowerState brushless motor that delivers enough power to cut through hardwood.
+A PowerState brushless motor that delivers enough power to cut through hardwood.
 RedLink Plus intelligence keeps the motor and battery in communication to give you unmatched performance and productivity.

+As a result, the tool cuts 3-inch hardwoods up to 120 times on a full charge.
 In addition to that, the saw features a variable speed trigger with instant throttle response for better control and cutting performance.

 An automatic oiler keeps the chain lubricated to maximize durability and productivity.
 It has a translucent oil reservoir for easy monitoring of the fluid level so that you keep your tool oiled at all times.